-Widely used since 20 BCE, Strabo's map was made by Greek philosopher and geographer Strabo, who is mostly known for his encyclopedia “Geographica”.
-The map was deemed remarkable due to his variety of sources which includes travelers, explorers, merchants, and surprisingly, slavers and slaves.
-The most amazing thing about the map was its depiction of the northern and southern hemispheres, the Mediterranean sea, the coastlines, and the customs and traditions of different lands.
+Since 20 BCE, Strabo's map was widely used by Greek philosopher and geographer Strabo, who is mostly known for his encyclopedia “Geographica”.
+The map garnered attention for its diverse range of inputs, encompassing accounts from travelers, explorers, merchants, and, unexpectedly, both slavers and enslaved people.
+What made the map particularly noteworthy was its depiction of the northern and southern hemispheres, the Mediterranean Sea, the coastlines, and different regions' cultural customs and traditions.

 3. The Eratosthenes Map

 The Eratosthenes map was made by the father of geography, Eratosthenes, who was credited with inventing the discipline and its terminology.
-During his time as chief librarian at the great library of Alexandria between 276 – 195 BCE, he wrote a 3 volume work called Geography.
-He described and mapped the known world and divided the world into five climate zones incorporating information from Alexander the Great and his successors to make the map.
+While serving as the head librarian at the renowned Library of Alexandria from 276 to 195 BCE, he authored a three-volume publication titled “Geography.”
+He intricately depicted and charted the familiar globe within this work, segmenting it into five climatic regions.
+His maps were enriched by insights drawn from Alexander the Great and his subsequent leaders.

 4. The Hecataeus Map

 Hecataeus of Miletus was the first known Greek historian and geographer.
-Inspired by Anaximander's work, Hecataeus mapped the known world and wrote a book called the “Periodos Ges” or “Journey Around the Earth”, where he described the known geography of Europe, Asia, and Africa at that time.
-In addition to the detailed lands, he also included information about the people and places a person would encounter if they follow the map.
+Inspired by Anaximander's work, Hecataeus mapped the known world.
+They wrote a book called the “Periodos Ges” or “Journey Around the Earth”, where he described the known geography of Europe, Asia, and Africa at that time.
+In addition to the detailed lands, he also included information about the people and places a person would encounter if they followed the map.

 5. Anaximander's Map

 Anaximander's Map was made between 610- 546 BCE by the great pre-Socratic philosopher Anaximander, and it was known as the First World Map.
-Unlike other maps which featured towns, villages and other geological features, Anaximander chose to show all inhabited lands known to the Greeks.
-In that way his map was the first known world map.
-Unfortunately, no copy of the map exists today but there are still records that describe in detail what the map depicted, including Europe, Asia, Libya, the Mediterranean sea, the Black Sea, the Nile, Lake Maeotis, and Phasis (Now called Rioni).
+Unlike other maps, which featured towns, villages, and other geological features, Anaximander chose to show all inhabited lands known to the Greeks.
+In that way, his map was the first known world map.
+Unfortunately, no copy of the map exists today.
+However, there are still records that describe in detail what the map depicted, including Europe, Asia, Libya, the Mediterranean Sea, the Black Sea, the Nile, Lake Maeotis, and Phasis (Now called Rioni).

 6. The Babylonian Map of the World (Imago Mundi)

-The Babylonian map of the world is considered the oldest world map in existence as the map depicted all of the known world at that time.
+The Babylonian map of the world is considered the oldest world map in existence, as the map depicted all of the known world at that time.
 The map is circular and features two outer defined circles.
-The center of the map shows the Euphrates river flowing from north to south and the city of Babylon is shown along the river.
-Some other cities shown on the map include Uratu, Susa, Assyria, and Habban.
+The center of the map shows the Euphrates River flowing from north to south, and the city of Babylon is shown along the river.
+Other cities on the map include Uratu, Susa, Assyria, and Habban.

 7. Turin Papyrus Map

 Created in 1160 BCE by the Egyptian scribe, Amennakhte, the Turin Papyrus map is widely considered the oldest existing topographical map from the ancient world.
-The map was prepared for Ramesses IV who wanted to mine Bekhen stone in a particular area to build mega statues of himself.
-In addition to being the oldest topographical map, it is also the earliest known geographical map because it showed the local distribution of different rock types.
+The map was created at the request of Ramesses IV, who sought to extract Bekhen stone from a specific region to construct colossal statues in his likeness.
+This map is the most ancient topographic and geographical representation, depicting the regional distribution of various rock varieties.

 8. Abauntz Rock Map

-Created in 14,000 BCE, the map was engraved into a hand-sized rock found in the Abauntz cave in the Navarre region of Spain and is believed to be the oldest map in western Europe.
-The rock was initially discovered in 1994 but it took researchers 15 years to decipher the meaning of the etched lines.
-According to the researchers, the lines were a simple map of the cave and the surrounding area.
+Created in 14,000 BCE, the map was engraved into a hand-sized rock found in the Abauntz cave in the Navarre region of Spain and is believed to be the oldest map in Western Europe.
+The rock was discovered in 1994, yet it took scientists 15 years to unravel the significance of the engraved markings.
+According to the researchers, the markings constituted a basic representation of the cave and its environs.

 9. Lascaux Cave Star Map

 The pre-historic paintings found in Lascaux's cave were some of the most beautiful and well-known pieces of art left by our ancestors.
-There are thousands of figures of animals, humans, and abstract signs in the paintings and many of the interpretations of what the paintings represent have been presented over the years.
+There are thousands of figures of animals, humans, and abstract signs in the paintings, and many interpretations of what the paintings represent have been presented over the years.
 One of the theories presented was that some unknown figures in the paintings are pre-historic star maps.
-According to some of the researchers the tiny dots in the paintings, known as the Shaft of the Dead Man, corresponds with constellations such as Taurus, the Pleiades, and the Summer Triangle.
+According to some of the researchers, the tiny dots in the paintings, known as the Shaft of the Dead Man, corresponds with constellations such as Taurus, the Pleiades, and the Summer Triangle.